 Belgian small school teachers Delfien Cocquyt and Fien Sinove from Gent are best friends.
 The devote travellers finance frequent exotic vacations with weekend babysitting.

-Read about what tourists think of Norway, the people, the food and the various attractions this country has to offer.
+See what our visitors think of Norway, the people, the food and the attractions this country has to offer.

 Planning your trip well helps you get what you want and find the experiences you wish for, without risking your hard-earned days off.
 And if you don't know what you want, we're happy to help you find some ideas.